Support in Wisconsin (2026)

 Gross income includes wages, salary, commissions, bonuses, overtime, pensions, Social Security, workers’ compensation, unemployment benefits, interest, dividends, rental income, and other income sources.
 Courts may impute income to a parent who is voluntarily unemployed or underemployed.

-These percentages produce a presumptive child support amount.
-While the percentage-of-income approach is simpler than the income shares model used in most other states, courts may deviate from the standard percentages based on several factors.
 For a comparison of how different states handle child support calculations, see our guide on how child support is calculated.
 You can estimate your potential obligation with our child support calculator.

 - Shared-time payer.
-When the paying parent has placement for 25% or more of the overnights (at least 92 overnights per year), the shared-time formula under DCF 150.04(2) applies.
+When the paying parent has placement for 25% or more of the overnights (at least 92 overnights per year), the shared-time formula applies.
 This formula calculates each parent’s obligation based on their income and the percentage of time spent with the child, then offsets the obligations.

 - Split placement.
 When each parent has primary placement of at least one child, separate calculations are performed and the obligations are offset so that the parent with the higher net obligation pays the difference.

 The shared-time formula can produce substantially different results than the standard percentages, particularly when both parents have similar incomes and roughly equal placement time.
+This is an important consideration for parents negotiating placement schedules.

 Child support in Wisconsin continues until the child turns 18, or until age 19 if the child is still pursuing a high school diploma or high school equivalency.
 Support also terminates upon the child’s marriage, death, or emancipation.
 Wisconsin does not generally require parents to fund post-secondary education, though parents may agree to do so.